 TIP: If you’re up early, like I was after a 5am rocket launch (!), grab breakfast at Mr. Baldy’s as early as 6am.
 It’s standard breakfast fare, but as far as I could tell, it was the only place open that early.

 It’s pretty easy to spot ponies in Chincoteague, but a lot harder to see them up close.
 That’s how Captain Dan’s tours add value.
 You’ll head out by boat and go around the island, looking primarily for wild ponies.
 You might also see dolphins, herons, egrets, ibises, and other wildlife if you’re lucky.

 TIP: You can see ponies all day long, but if you go in summer, take the first morning trip just to avoid the strong sun!
 No matter when, I recommend packing a pair of binoculars.
 My favorites are Nikon Trailblazers, a good balance between quality and price.

-There aren’t a ton of good restaurants in Chincoteague, so I was thrilled to see some food trucks in town!
-I ate at two during my visit, and The Farmer’s Daughter has some great sandwiches like soft-shell crab stuffed with blue crab.
-Don’t worry, non-seafood lovers can find Mom’s meatloaf or jerk chicken sandwiches.
-Everything will be packed up for you to take on your afternoon adventure (or stick around and play cornhole).
+There aren’t a ton of good restaurants in Chincoteague, so I was thrilled to see some food trucks in town.
+I ate at two during my visit, and The Farmer’s Daughter was my favorite.

 Create Your Own Adventure